 To me, a knife is a knife.
 Sure there are many different kinds of knives, some better at some things than others.
 But in a primitive level, a knife is a knife.
-So, when some folks pop up “on the market” suggesting , and even at times arguing that a paring/fruit knife is suddenly good for knife fighting, my answer is “ahhh…yeah, so…" I would never have excluded paring knives as a potential weapon.
-Perhaps I have worked too many police cases where kitchen knives, big and small, have been used.
-Of course thay are.
-Always have been.
+So, when some folks pop up “on the martial market” suggesting , and even at times arguing that a smaller, paring/fruit knife is suddenly real good for knife fighting, my answer is “ahhh…yeah, okay, so…”

-I saw a fixed-blade knife in a knife show one weekend back in the 1990s.
+But do take a look at these paring knives.
+They are pointy, sharp and cheap and you probably can get them anywhere.
+Not a bad idea.
+Cheap knives.
+Expensive knives.
+I saw a fixed-blade knife in a big knife show one weekend back in the 1990s.
 It was very cool.
-It was about $150.
-Then my wife and I were in an outlet mall in a kitchen store and they had kitchen knife sets for sale.
+It was about $175.
+Then my wife and I were in a kitchen store in an outlet shopping and they had kitchen knife sets for sale.
 From a distance, I saw a set with similar designed wooden handles.
-I looked closer, I swear, I swear, the middle knife in the set of 8, looked EXACTLY like the $150 knife I saw at the show.
+I looked closer, I swear, I swear, the middle knife in the set of 8, looked EXACTLY like the $175 knife I saw at the show.
 The whole kitchen set was like $19.99.
 Ever since then, I have been really pessimistic about the cost of knives and branding, etc. Sure, probably the knives were made differently.
 But how much?
-And waht do you want to do with them.
+And what do you want to do with them.
 Who, what, where, when, how and why?
-More exactly this equation – Who-knife, what-knife, where-knife, when-knife, how-knife and why-knife.
+Specifically, this equation – “Who-knife,” “what-knife,” “where-knife,” “when-knife,” “how-knife” and “why-knife?”

 Using that wet pocket carry for “plausible deniability?”
 Nahhh.
 You know, I just don’t think so.
 Maybe in some rural area of Mexico?
 Or a picnic area on the coast of Greece?
-I think they are really S-T-R-E-T-C-H-I-N-G this pocket method of carry to sound innovative.
+I think they are really S-T-R-E-T-C-H-I-N-G this pocket method of carry in a desperate ploy to sound innovative.
 To me?
-Not so much. being a cop and being around cops for most of my adult life – a cop sees a knife.
+Not so much.
+Being a cop and being around cops for most of my adult life – a cop sees a knife.
 A knife is a knife.
-It’ll all fall into local length laws, knife laws, personalities and the situation, etc. A police officer or detective doesn’t say,
+What happens next will all fall into local length laws, knife laws, personalities and the situation, etc. A police officer or detective doesn’t say,

 “oh look, how cute.
 A harmless, fruit knife in a pomegranite.”

-If the fruit knife is illegal by local law, the length and so forth, then the knife is just plain illegal, even if stuck in an avacado in a plastic bag in your pocket, or stuck anywhere else.
+If the fruit knife is illegal by local law, the length and so forth, then the knife is just plain illegal, even if stuck in an avocado in a plastic bag in your pocket, or stuck anywhere else.
 This will not fool anyone unless the police deem the carrier is like a certified Forest Gump type.
 Or maybe the investigating authorities are dimwits?
 The situation will rule out.

 But legally, it would be safer and smarter just to name them, Aunt Sarah’s Knitting Club Scissors, – as etched on the side.
-And no, I am not sugesting that people get scissors, get a small sewing kit, put them in a plastic bag and carry them around in your pocket.
+And no, I am not suggesting that people get scissors, get a small sewing kit, put them in a plastic bag and carry them around in their pockets to fool the gendarmes.
 But if so, maybe the police would look at them and say,

 “oh, what a cute little pair of Aunt Sarah’s knitting scissors!”

 All fun and games until someone gets stuck in the eye with a pair! (as any good Aunt Sarah would certainly warn us against, once she saw us playing with them…)